Preamble

 Military

-maple leaf Over the past thirty years, Gerry Collette has gathered information on artillery used in war and later presented to the towns from London to Kingston for use as memorials.
-He has given permission to present his findings about the two pieces in front of the Town Hall.
+Over the past thirty years, Gerry Collette has gathered information on artillery used in war and later presented to the towns from London to Kingston for use as memorials, including the two pieces in front of the Town Hall.

 Conflicts prior to the two world wars